Manta-Network/docs/docs/guides/DolphinPay.md

    </div>
 <br/>

 Enter your polkadot address and claim some `DOL`.
-Feel free to claim other testnet tokens like `KSM`, `KAR`, `MOVR`, but you will have to bridge them onto Dolphin (see our guide to bridging [here](https://docs.manta.network/docs/guides/DolphinBridge)).
+Feel free to claim other testnet tokens like `KSM`, `KAR`, `MOVR`, to test cross-chain bridging of assets onto Dolphin (see our guide to bridging [here](https://docs.manta.network/docs/guides/DolphinBridge)).
 If you want to do private transactions with bridged coins, you will still need `DOL` to pay fees.
 Note that you can finish this guide with only `DOL`.

 <br/>